 4. Add effects using the Video Editor

-You have powerful editing options with both free and subscription accounts.
-As a free plan user, you can trim the start and end to remove awkward pauses and upload captions from a file.
+You have powerful editing options with both free and paid plans.
+As a free plan user, you can trim the start and end of your video to remove awkward pauses.

 If you really want to keep students engaged, you may wish to get a little creative with your editing.
-Deluxe and Premier users have access to an even wider range of handy tools in the Video Editor.
+Deluxe and Premier users have access to an even wider range of handy video editing tools.
 Click “edit” to begin.

-A menu will appear above your video timeline containing the following tools and more:
+A menu will appear above your video timeline with the following tools and more:

-Stock music: Access an expansive stock music library with instrumental songs to fit any mood.
+Stock music: Access an expansive stock music library to fit any mood.

-Green Screen: If you used a webcam in your recording, you could remove the background with Green Screen so you appear on the screen in front of your slides.
+Green Screen: If you used a webcam in your recording, you could remove the background so you appear on the screen in front of your slides.